SaschaKay/job-research-infrastracture/README.md

       icacls "C:\Users\YOUR_WINDOWS_USER\.ssh\id_ed25519" /inheritance:r /grant:r "%USERNAME%:R"

-- If you want to create VM name alias for easier use Add in ~/.ssh/config
+- If you want to create a VM name alias for easier use Add in ~/.ssh/config

       Host YOUR_VM_DESIERED_NAME